-The risk is assessed by analysing the variation in the relative movement in the Bank of England (BoE) interest rate term structure data from 1970.
+The risk is assessed by analysing the variation in the relative movement in the Bank of England (BoE) interest rate term structure data.

 Principal Component Analysis (PCA), an industry standard proven statistical technique, is used to determine the various independent patterns implied by the underlying data set.
 This approach allows modelling of changes in the shape of the yield curve (i.e. shift, tilt and bend in the term structure of interest rates).
-The shift stresses (relative) are supplemented by an absolute floor to ensure the stresses remain appropriate under low yields environment.
+The absolute stresses allow for the possibility of negative interest rates.